aleshaleksey/fansys23/quick-start.md

 ___
 #### Human (level-0 template)

 Human represents the human race.
 The human race is the base.
 Humans have no special senses, resistances, movement modalities or spooky abilities.
-To compensate this, they adapt quickly to new environments, and learn appropriate skills quickly as soon as they are old enough to walk.
+To compensate this, they adapt quickly to new environments, and begin learning the skills needed to survive in their homeland as soon as they are old enough to walk.
 Humans have a lifespan that does not exceed a century, reach a breeding age in their teens and can produce up to two dozen offspring in their lifetime.
 - **Size**: Medium (Height: ~5'8", Weight: ~140lb)
 - **Stats**: (Str: 0, Dex: 0, Con: 0, Int: 0, Wis: 0, Cha: 0)
 - **Movement**: Walk 30ft